Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Related Work

 \paragraph{Sampling Biases and Performative Behavior}

-Social media data suffers from sampling biases and performative behavior of users due to platform effects and community norms~\cite{sen_total_2021}.
+As mentioned before, social media data can suffer from sampling biases and consequences of performative behavior of users due to platform effects and community norms~\cite{sen_total_2021}.
 Estimates obtained from social media samples often do not generalize to a target population because of differences in internet penetration and platform use~\cite{hill_measuring_2020}.
 In addition, behavioral differences between groups lead to biases in representation~\cite{olteanu_social_2019}.
 In other words, different groups are more or less inclined to express emotions or attitudes on social media.
 Still, previous studies found strongly positive and robust correlations between collective emotions extracted from social media and survey responses on a population level~\cite{garcia_social_2021, pellert_validating_2022}.
 We extend this research by introducing an extraction method that is more flexible by extracting constructs directly through prompting LLMs with survey questions.

 Neither self-reported affect in surveys, nor emotions extracted from user-generated social media data are by themselves perfectly accurate estimates.
 Since attitudes have a strong affective component~\cite{bergman_theoretical_1998}, attitudes suffer from similar biases in both survey data and social media data.
 Our method, LLMs with Temporal Adapters, enables the flexible application of inference questions from the extensive, well-crafted collection of survey instruments for the extraction of longitudinal affect aggregates from social media data.
 Comparing population-level estimates obtained from both surveys and social media data will help us establish a more robust understanding of affective phenomena.